fibodevy/zflate/README.md

 Also leaving possiblity to read big files by chunks easily

-Unit must be as small as possible (compiled demo has only 78 kB)
+Unit must be as small as possible (compiled demo is less than 60 kB in size)